 However, for the second phase (7 schools) foreseen in the addendum, regular co-management procedures (World Bank) have been followed for the design and works contracts as agreed in the Steering Committee.
-This has successfully increased the sense of ownership of the institutional partner of that part of the project.
+This has successfully increased the sense of ownership of the institutional partner of that part of the project, while highlighting the difficulty for the MoE to ensure a close direct follow-up of works in Jerusalem due to the permit restrictions and the lack of availability of proper dedicated human resources for school infrastructure in East Jerusalem.

-Lastly, for the third phase of works in Jerusalem, own management procedures were used again as these were co-funded by RiSE (EU-funded) project, where co-management modalities are not allowed (as on all third-party projects).
+Lastly, for the third and fourth phases of works in Jerusalem, own management procedures were used again as these were co-funded by RiSE (EU-funded) project, where co-management modalities are not allowed (as on all third-party projects).

-Since the activities in the West Bank came to an end, the contract of the PSU's staff based at the MoE (Project Manager and Project Assistant) were not reconducted after Q1 2019.
+Since the activities in the West Bank came to an end, the contract of the PSU's staff based at the MoE (Project Manager and Project Assistant) were not renewed after Q1 2019.
 Some administrative and technical support for the project will continue at the DGB and financial department level, but with their permanent staff only.
 Since all remaining activities are taking place in Jerusalem and in Own Management, much more contacts and meetings have taken place with the Waqf (Jerusalem Directorate of Education), which is also in line with the political decision which has been taken.
+The International Technical Advisor became de-facto Project Manager of School IV project, in alignment with his position on RiSE project.